 The base of the Irish Blonde is Michael Collins Irish whiskey, a blended Irish whiskey that normally carries a reasonable price tag between $20 and $30 a bottle.
 It’s elegant and refined but stands up well in mixed drinks.
 Then, orange curaçao adds sweetness, richness and a smooth mouthfeel.
 You can substitute another triple sec like Grand Marnier or Cointreau.
-However, curaçao tends to be darker and sweeter, so adjust accordingly if using another product.
-In any case, the orange of the liqueur is amplified with a bit of orange bitters—Wondrich uses the classic Regan’s Orange Bitters, but Angostura Orange or another one will do just fine.
+Curaçao tends to be darker and sweeter, so adjust accordingly if using another product.
+In any case, the orange of the liqueur is amplified with a bit of orange bitters: Wondrich uses the classic Regan’s Orange Bitters, but Angostura Orange or another one will do fine.

-Sherry adds remarkable depth to almost any kind of cocktail, even when used sparingly, as it is in the Irish Blonde.
-The drink gets only a quarter ounce of fino sherry, a light, bright and bone dry style with elements that are almost savory.
-Though its flavor in the drink is understated, it’s crucial for the overall balance and flavor profile.
+Sherry adds remarkable depth to almost any kind of cocktail, even when used sparingly, as it is used in the Irish Blonde.
+The drink gets only a quarter ounce of fino sherry, a light, bright and bone-dry style with elements that are almost savory.
+Though its flavor in the drink is understated, the sherry is crucial for the overall balance and flavor profile.

 - 2 ounces Michael Collins blended Irish whiskey

 - 3/4 ounce orange curaçao

 Add the blended Irish whiskey, orange curaçao, fino sherry and orange bitters into a mixing glass with ice and stir until well-chilled.